How to Design Beer Labels That Get Picked First

 When the can is the merch

-Forbidden Peak Brewery turned heads and scored over 42,000 likes on Instagram with a clever twist on traditional beer labels and this eye-catching reel.
-Their custom Drink ‘N Peel® Labels didn’t just show off beautiful Alaska Native artwork—they gave fans a way to take it home.
+Forbidden Peak Brewery turned heads and scored over 42,000 likes on Instagram with a clever twist on traditional beer labels.
+They used our custom Drink ‘N Peel® Labels to show off beautiful Alaska Native artwork while giving customers a way to bring it home.
 Literally.

 Each beer can came with a removable sticker designed by artist Abel Ryan, and the internet lost its mind.
 The result?
 A viral social post, a can that doubled as a keepsake, and customers who were as excited about the label as they were about the beer inside.